renatrazumov/Dynamic/darksilk-docs/protocol-documentation.md

 | ? | payeeAddress | CScript | The address to pay to
 | 71-73 | sig | char[] | Signature of the Dynode which is signing the message

-### SSTX - "sstx"
+### PSTX - "pstx"

 CPrivatesendBroadcastTx

 Dynodes can broadcast subsidised transactions without fees for the sake of security in mixing.
-This is done via the SSTX message.
+This is done via the PSTX message.

 | Field Size | Field Name | Data type | Description |
 | ---------- | ----------- | --------- | -------- |